AjayBenno/TextCrypt/README.md

 TextCrypt
 =========

-An Android app (iOS is for n00bs) to encrypt your text messages from prying eyes, like the pussy NSA.
+An Android app  to encrypt your text messages from prying eyes.